 In our Contoso website scenario, we'll neither create an Item Page, nor shall we create a Category Page as SharePoint will do this for us automatically.

-Here's what our final Catalog Source Settings page will be like:
+Here's what our final Catalog Source Settings page will look like:

-Click OK, and watch some cool things occur!
+Click OK, and watch some cool things happen!